Here’s Our Rant About Curis Inc. (CRIS)

 Guggenheim gave a rating of “Buy” to CRIS, setting the target price at $7 in the report published on October 24th of the previous year.

-During the last 5 trading sessions, CRIS rose by +319.68%, which changed the moving average for the period of 200-days by +506.92% in comparison to the 20-day moving average, which settled at $2.68.
-In addition, Curis Inc. saw 364.12% in overturn over a single year, with a tendency to cut further gains.
+During the last 5 trading sessions, CRIS fell by -4.27%, which changed the moving average for the period of 200-days by +503.91% in comparison to the 20-day moving average, which settled at $3.99.
+In addition, Curis Inc. saw 354.71% in overturn over a single year, with a tendency to cut further gains.

 Insider Trading